DejanSandic/fetch-simulator/README.md

 ```

 #### Additional response properties
-Sometimes your logic in side of the fetch call depends on certin expected parameters on the response object, for example:
+Sometimes your logic inside of the fetch call depends on certain expected parameters on the response object, for example:
 ```js
 fetch('/users')
     .then((res) => {